9. Women in the Civil War

 He is coming like the glory of the morning on the wave.”

-The Civil War was fought from April 1861 to April 1865 and began because the North and the South could no longer remain “half slave and have free” as Lincoln suggested.
-Southerners were threatened by Lincoln’s election and Northerners were not going to let them undermine a democratic election by succeeding.
+The Civil War was fought from April 1861 to April 1865 and began because the United States could no longer remain “half slave and half free” as Lincoln suggested.
+Southerners were threatened by Lincoln’s election and Northerners were not going to let them undermine a democratic election by seceding.

 Women from both the North and the South were important actors in the war.
 As soon as the first shots rang out at Fort Sumter in Charleston, South Carolina, women were active on the homefront and the front lines.
 They immediately assumed the roles of soldiers, couriers, nurses, spies, and caretakers of their homes, farms, and families in the face of severe danger and deprivation.